Vettel on pole for what could be a record win

 AUSTIN, Texas Red Bull's quadruple world champion Sebastian Vettel seized pole position on Saturday for a U.S. Grand Prix that could see him celebrate a record eighth successive win of the Formula One season.

-The 26-year-old German made sure of his 44th career pole with the last lap of the session, with Australian team mate Mark Webber having to settle for second on an all-Red Bull front row at the Circuit of the Americas.

-Sunday's race will be the eighth time this season that Vettel, who clinched his fourth successive driver's title in India last month, has started from pole and the second straight year in Texas.
+Sunday's race will be the eighth time this season that the 26-year-old German, who clinched his fourth successive driver's title in India last month, has started from pole and the second straight year in Texas.

-If he wins, the champion will become the first driver to win eight races in a single season.
+If Vettel wins, he will become the first driver to win eight races in a single season.
 The all-time record of nine in a row was set by Italian Alberto Ascari over the course of two seasons in 1952/53.

 He will also stay on course to equal Michael Schumacher's record of 13 wins in a season, with only Brazil to come after Austin and 11 victories already under his belt.

-"I'm trying not to think much about these things," Vettel told reporters.
+"I'm trying not to think much about these things," Vettel told reporters after Red Bull locked out the front row at the Circuit of the Americas, with Australian Mark Webber qualifying in second place.

 "I think it is not the right mindset to go into a race thinking about a higher target than just the race.
 I've done well with that kind of approach so far so I don't see any reason to change."

-Vettel's best lap of one minute 36.338 seconds was set under overcast skies in the dying seconds, with Webber threatening to take his third pole in four races.
+Vettel's best lap of one minute 36.338 seconds was set under overcast skies, with Webber threatening to take his third pole in four races.

-"Would have been good to get another one off Seb at the end with a few grey hairs - but didn't happen, he did the lap," said Webber, who will retire from F1 at the end of the season.
-"Anyway, I'm having no second thoughts (about retiring).

-"It was very close with Mark, he seemed to get closer and closer the longer the weekend went on.
-Fortunately I could just manage to stay ahead.

-"I really like this place, I like the circuit and looking forward to tomorrow."

-Frenchman Romain Grosjean, still chasing his first win, put Lotus third on the grid - but seven tenths slower than Webber - with Germany's Nico Hulkenberg a fine fourth for Sauber.
+Frenchman Romain Grosjean, still chasing his first win, put Lotus third on the grid for Sunday's race with Germany's Nico Hulkenberg a fine fourth for Sauber.

 Mercedes Lewis Hamilton, a winner in Texas last year for McLaren, will start fifth alongside Ferrari's Fernando Alonso, who hurt his back in Abu Dhabi and was only given the all-clear to race after a medical on Thursday.